-Among the many non-ski outdoor activities in Chamonix there is the option of snowshoeing, tobogganing, dog sledding, skijoering (being towed behind a pony on your skis) and ice climbing.
+Outdoor activities include: snowshoeing, tobogganing, dog sledding, skijoering (being towed behind a pony on your skis) and ice climbing.

 In the centre of town, there's a well-equipped sports complex that has an indoor ice rink and climbing wall.
 For the less active – or for those who want to rest their weary post-ski muscles – there's a cinema, bowling rink, alpine museum, exhibition centre and a unique rock crystal museum.